JulianHysi/personal-blog/README.md

 - HTML5 and Boostrap 4

 ### Setting up the virtual environment and dependencies:
+**follow all these steps to set up a contribution workflow** **skip to the Docker workflow at the end, if you simply want to run the app**
-2. clone the repo locally and cd to its folder
+1. clone the repo locally and cd to its folder
-3. hit `python -m venv venv` to create a virtual environment
+2. hit `python -m venv venv` to create a virtual environment
-4. hit `source venv/bin/activate` to activate the virtual environment
+3. hit `source venv/bin/activate` to activate the virtual environment
-5. while the environment is activated, hit `pip install -r requirements.txt` to install dependencies
+4. while the environment is activated, hit `pip install -r requirements.txt` to install dependencies
 5. hit `pip list` to verify the dependencies have been installed
 6. set environment variables (see section below)
-7. install, config and run Elastic server following this guide: https://tecadmin.net/setup-elasticsearch-on-ubuntu/
+7. install, config and run Elastic server following this guide: (https://tecadmin.net/setup-elasticsearch-on-ubuntu/)
 8. hit `export FLASK_APP=run.py`
 9. hit `flask db upgrade` to create the db schema
+10. see section below on how to run the application

 ### Setting environment variables:
 1. `SECRET_KEY` (random hex that should be kept secret, see Flask docs for more)